All 4 Each: Co-ops in the Classroom

 The Ontario Co-operative Association and its members work with all levels of the Ontario education system to create awareness of co-operative enterprise and educate young people regarding the benefits and opportunities the sector presents.
 On Co-op has developed projects, materials, and curricula to encourage young people to consider co-ops and credit unions as a viable business enterprise and career option.

-The Ontario Co-operative Association has successfully re-introduced education about co-operatives into classrooms in a unique and fun way.
-This program, called All 4 Each: A unit to inspire a co-operative conscience, engages students in business, civics, and world studies classes about the 7 principles, the triple bottom line, and other benefits unique to co-operative enterprise all in the context of their standard curriculum.
+The Ontario Co-operative Association has successfully re-introduced education about co-operatives into classrooms in a unique and fun way, through a suite of co-operative educational resources.
+This program, called All 4 Each, engages students in business, civics, and world studies classes about the 7 principles, the triple bottom line, and other benefits unique to co-operative enterprise all in the context of their standard curriculum.
 We have created our own lessons that use co-op examples, and are reaching many hundreds of high school students every term.
 They've become so popular that others are using them in classrooms across the country.
 Kerr Smith, On Co-op’s Education Manager and author of the program, has received international acclaim for his work on the project, and won the 2012 William Hlushko Award for Young Co-operative Educators from the Association of Co-operative Educators.

 All 4 Each connects co-op and credit union staff with their local schools by providing them with a suite of fully-developed, interactive and entertaining teacher-created resources, presentations, activities and lessons, which are designed to seamlessly align with the approved local school curriculum.

 The “Train the Trainer” component prepares youth leaders and co-operative sector representatives to present All 4 Each.
 This provides the trainers with new or augmented skills and creates a sustainable community model where an ongoing relationship can grow between teachers/students, and their local co-operators.